Carolinabtt/finance/README.md

 ## ticker_sector.py
-Creates a dataframe with all companies ticker codes and a new variable with its industry sectors scraping a Wikipedia website
+Creates a dataframe with all companies symbols (tickers codes) and a new variable with its industry sectors scraping a yahoo finance and wikipedia website.

 ## funds_analysis.py
 Collects daily and monthly price evolution of funds and export it to a xlsx file